projectriff/projectriff.io/_docs/020-getting-started-on-gke.md

 3. configure credentials to target the GKE cluster from kubectl
 4. remove the CPU request limit for containers in the new cluster
 5. install helm
-6. install kafka and riff on the GKE cluster using helm charts
+6. install kafka and riff on the GKE cluster using a helm chart
 7. install Docker and create a Docker ID
 8. build one of the sample functions
 9. apply the function and topic resource definitions to Kubernetes
 10. send an event to the topic to trigger the function

+> **NOTE**: The Kubernetes community is promoting the use of RBAC for all clusters.
+Starting with with Kubernetes v1.8.x the default for GKE is to run with RBAC enabled.
+The following instructions assume that your cluster is running with RBAC enabled.
+It is still possible to install riff without RBAC roles by adding a `--set rbac.create=false` option when installing the riff chart.

 ### create a Google Cloud project
 A project is required to consume any Google Cloud services, including GKE clusters.
 When you log into the [console](https://console.cloud.google.com/) you can select or create a project from the dropdown at the top.